 The audit & supervisory board consists of four members in all, of which two are full-time audit & supervisory board members and the other two are outside audit & supervisory board members.
-A staffed Audit & Supervisory Board Member's Dept. is provided to assist meetings, the participants work in collaboration by exchanging opinions on the current state of management and problems that the company should address, sharing accounting audit report details and evidence to validate that information and aid effective implementation of internal audits, and other such collaborative activities on a regular basis or from time to time.
+A staffed Audit & Supervisory Board Member's Dept. is provided to assist them.